 Chair: Raminder Kaur, UK

-This WCAA Task Force was established in late August 2010 at the WCAA meeting held in Maynooth.
-Its main purpose was to explore the possibility of establishing some type of group or organization that might be called Anthropologists without Borders, what such a group or organization might look like, what its pros and cons might be, what its work could entail, what its bylaws might be, where it could be best established as a legal entity at this time, and what its eventual relation to the WCAA itself might be.
+This WCAA Task Force was established in late August 2010 with its main purpose being to explore the possibility of establishing Anthropologists without Borders, what such a group or organization might look like, what its pros and cons might be, what its work could entail, what its bylaws might be, where it could be best established as a legal entity at this time, and what its eventual relation to the WCAA itself might be.

 Chair: Virginia R. Dominguez, USA